 Several types of bankruptcy exist, commonly referred to by their chapter number in the Bankruptcy Code.
 For individuals, the most common type of bankruptcy options include:

 Chapter 7 (Liquidation): This involves selling non-exempt property to pay creditors, followed by discharge of remaining eligible debts.
-The process typically takes 3-4 months from filing to discharge.
-Approximately 67% of non-business bankruptcies are Chapter 7 filings.
+Most individual Chapter 7 cases are completed in about four to six months from filing to discharge, although timing varies when objections, missing documents, asset administration, or other complications arise.
+Many non-business bankruptcies are Chapter 7 filings.
 In many cases, debtors keep most or all possessions since necessary items are usually exempt from liquidation.

 Chapter 13 (Adjustment of Debts): Designed for individuals with regular income, this allows restructuring debts into a 3-5 year repayment plan.
 About 32% of non-business filings are Chapter 13.
 This option enables debtors to keep valuable assets like homes and avoid foreclosure by catching up on past-due payments through the plan.